The engine internal combustion unit produces a lot of heat – at times temperatures hit over 200 degrees.

-The coolant major role is to absorb the heat from the engine, transfer it to the radiator, and fan for cooling.
+The coolant’s major role is to absorb the heat from the engine, and transfer it to the radiator and fan for cooling.
 A thermostat regulates the amount of coolant that is distributed to the engine and radiator.
 The first thing you need to be on the lookout for are signs of low engine coolant.

 Consequences of low engine coolant